 Ponce Therapeutics, Inc. reunites the team that founded Bellicum Pharmaceuticals and took it public in 2014 with a $161 million IPO.
-The team is retooling their original cell control technology with state-of-the-art advances towards their new goal of creating anti-aging products with a solid underlying scientific basis that actually work.
+The team is expanding on its retooled, original cell control technology with added, state-of-the-art advances in senolytics and senomorphics, towards their new goal of creating anti-aging products with a solid underlying scientific basis that actually work.

-- Proof of concept data in animal models demonstrates that removal of senescent cells from organs improves their function and imbues them with a more youthful profile
+- Proof of concept data in animal models demonstrates that senolytic therapy, or the removal of senescent cells from organs, improves their function and imbues them with a more youthful profile.

-- Targeting p16-expressing cells for apoptotic elimination is one approach to removing senescent cells from the body
+- Targeting senescent cells for elimination via a senolytic peptide is one approach to removing senescent cells from the body

 Before joining Bellicum, he served as the Vice Chairman of Pathology and Immunology at Baylor College of Medicine, where he was the Roger D Rossen Endowed Professor of Immunology.
 His lab focused on anti-cancer vaccination and animal modeling for prostate cancer, but his collaborative interests stretched into most areas of biology, such as Gene Regulation, Development, Cancer, Immunology and Aging.
 The animal models developed in his lab included the EZC-Prostate™ model for identifying and developing novel androgen axis inhibitors and the JOCK1 inducible prostate cancer model that demonstrated a critical inductive role of the Fibroblast Growth Factor Receptor 1(FGFR1) Axis in prostate cancer development.